educateddip/docs.educated_deep_image_prior/index.markdown

 <figcaption>Iterates of <em>EDIP pretrained on ellipses images</em> and non-pretrained DIP.</figcaption>
 </figure>

-Links to the code and supplementary material will be added after final decisions are announced by the CVPR2022 conference.
+A link to the supplementary material will be added after final decisions are announced by the CVPR2022 conference.